OpusCapita/react-showroom-client/README.md

 If you interested in project development, please **star** it and send us **your** pull-requests!

-**We can help to integrate it to your open-source project** :innocent:
+**Need help to integrate it to your open-source project?
+Create an issue or contact [us](https://github.com/OpusCapitaBES/js-react-showroom-client#contributors)** :innocent:

 Click gif image and press **Download** to zoom